 Why is it hard to forecast showers?

-August has been a showery month so far and it looks set to continue.
+As we head towards April showers tend to become much more frequent.
 Jay Wynne explains why forecasting showers presents such a challenge.Why are showers tricky to predict?

 Sometimes it can be difficult to give specific times and locations with the weather.
 That is often the case with showers.